Identity Governance Blog

 Pros:

-• Transparent structure based on hierarchy
+• Transparent hierarchical structure

 • Additional owner control